Asbestos: elimination of asbestos-related diseases

 The main forms of asbestos are chrysotile (white asbestos) and crocidolite (blue asbestos).
-Other forms are amosite, anthophylite, tremolite and actinolite.
+Other forms include amosite, anthophylite, tremolite and actinolite.

 Why is asbestos a problem?

 Currently, about 125 million people in the world are exposed to asbestos at the workplace.
-According to the most recent WHO estimates, more than 107 000 people die each year from asbestos-related lung cancer, mesothelioma and asbestosis resulting from exposure at work.
 Approximately half of the deaths from occupational cancer are estimated to be caused by asbestos.
 In addition, it is estimated that several thousand deaths annually can be attributed to exposure to asbestos in the home.

 Eliminating asbestos-related diseases is particularly targeted at countries still using chrysotile asbestos, in addition to assistance in relation to exposures arising from historical use of all forms of asbestos.

-WHO, in collaboration with the International Labour Organization and other intergovernmental organizations and civil society, works with countries towards elimination of asbestos-related diseases in the following ways:
+WHO, in collaboration with the International Labour Organization and other intergovernmental organizations and civil society, works with countries towards elimination of asbestos-related diseases by:

-- by taking measures to prevent exposure to asbestos in place and during asbestos removal (abatement);
+- taking measures to prevent exposure to asbestos in place and during asbestos removal (abatement);

-- by improving early diagnosis, treatment, and rehabilitation services for asbestos-related diseases;
+- improving early diagnosis, treatment, and rehabilitation services for asbestos-related diseases;

-- by establishing registries of people with past and/or current exposures to asbestos and organizing medical surveillance of exposed workers;
+- establishing registries of people with past and/or current exposures to asbestos and organizing medical surveillance of exposed workers; and